Kavaeric/p700/codex/Saturn.md

 ## Society
 Saturnians are diverse, as per Terran usual on more populous worlds, as well as being rather outspoken, friendly, and lively, sometimes to the point of aloofness.
 The nightlife is a popular staple in Saturnian society.
+Saturnian government is highly formal and stratified, adhering to a very federalist model of government.

-Saturnian politics generally favour those of the [Social Democratic Party](Social_Democratic_Party), as well as more scattered support for more Anarchist alignments such as the [Anarchist](Anarchist_Party) or [Social Market](Social_Market_Party) parties.
+Saturnian politics are equally as diverse as its population, but generally favour those of the [Social Democratic Party](Social_Democratic_Party), as well as more scattered support for more Anarchist alignments such as the [Anarchist](Anarchist_Party) or [Social Market](Social_Market_Party) parties.